janis-commerce/api-list/README.md

 ### get staticFilters()
 _Since 3.4.0_

-This is used to setted some filter to use only some value, not-dinamic.
+This is used to set a filter to use fixed value, not-dinamic.

 For example:
 ```js